yohanchatelain/fmriprep/README.rst

    fmriprep performs minimal preprocessing.
    Here we define 'minimal preprocessing'  as motion correction, field unwarping, normalization, field bias correction, and brain extraction.
-   See the workflows_ workflow for more details.
+   See the workflows_ for more details.

 The fmriprep pipeline primarily utilizes FSL tools, but also utilizes ANTs tools at several stages such as